xem/js13k-level-editor/README.md

 Any of these two files can be omitted (your spritesheet can be png only or js only).

+Of course, these files can also be used in your game.

 The editor lets you choose a tile size (8x8, 16x16, 32x32, 64x64, ...) and a level size (width and height, counted in tiles).

 The editor outputs a hash that can be appended to the URL of the level reader (in order to load and use it), or the URL of the level editor (in order to edit it)